-Key Principle ^^ dvice Maintain Receiver's Self-esteem Everyone has a certain level of self-estee m, defined by what they think of themselves their self-esteem to be lowered by being ers are communicating with them.
-If this g or 'clam up'. while communicating with them is vitally Listen and Respond with Empathy and interprets them into personal understandard when you have interpreted the message ourse your ears are designed to do. at picks up the messages or words you hear anding. into your personal understanding you athy is putting yourself in the other person's Ask for Help in Solving Problems By asking people for solutions to issues and problems, you are inviting them to have ownership and thus be more involved in the process.
-Legislation requires all workers to be involved in such things as significant event reporting, risk assessments, significant event investigations and the implementation of hazard controls, therefore effective communication is an important part of your obligation to site safety.
-ANNY Partrain com au
+Key Principle Advice Maintain Receiver's Self- esteem Everyone has a certain level of self-esteem, defined by what they think of themselves and their value to others.
+People don't like their self-esteem to be lowered by being ridiculed or generally 'put down' when others are communicating with them.
+If this happens, they tend to stop communicating or 'clam up'.
+Maintaining another person's self-esteem while communicating with them is vitally important to maintain a collaborative and open two-way communication channel.
+Listen and Respond with Empathy There is a difference between 'hearing' and 'listening'.
+Hearing is a physical function, which of course your ears are designed to do.
+However, listening is a mental function that picks up the messages or words you hear and interprets them into personal understanding.
+When you have interpreted the message into your personal understanding you should then respond with empathy.
+Empathy is putting yourself in the other person's shoes to try to understand their position and why they would feel the way they do.

+Ask for Helpin By asking people for solutions to issues and problems, you are invitingthem to have Solving ownership and thus Problems be more involved in the process.
+Legislation requires all workers to be involved in such things as significant event reporting, risk assessments, significant event investigations and the implementation of hazard controls, therefore effective communication is animportant part of your obligation to site safety.